 Leaving Sadie - A novel by S.J.
 Coules

 He seeks refuge in his work (cue smoking), and in the company of the mercurial Oscar-winning actor Miller Moore, who's set to star in Henry's next play - if he's sober enough to put a coherent sentence together.
-But Henry's thoughts regularly return to Sadie, who's dealing with a family crisis and a potential job offer that could move her across the country, and out of Henry's life.
+But Henry's thoughts regularly return to Sadie, who's dealing with a family crisis and a potential job offer that could move her across the country.

 The debut novel by screenwriter S.J.
-Coules (A Day Like Today, Bunny Rabbits), Leaving Sadie is a tale of love, family, friendship, the arts, and ambition in the tumultuous 21st century.
+Coules (A Day Like Today), Leaving Sadie is a tale of love, family, friendship, the arts, and ambition in the unpredictable 21st century.

 An Irishman walks into a blog